Education & Teaching — Claiming Employer Negligence

 Does the education sector worker experience any employee fatalities?

 There is an average of one fatality each year for education employees.
 Obviously, this is one too many.
 Coincidentally, there is also an annual average of 4 fatal injuries to members of the public in education environments.
 These fatalities are varied in nature, and giving detailed information might reveal personal data about those involved.
 However, they follow the general trends of accident types resulting in serious injury, such as falls from heights.

 We can help loved ones claim compensation for the loss of life, or if that person has become seriously ill or disabled.
 We aim to seek damages to help support families during such tragedies.
 Speak to us whenever it suits you on 08082391859 for friendly and empathetic advice.

-What advantages do I have if I claim for workplace negligence compensation with Friends Legal?
+What advantages do I have if I claim for employer negligence compensation with Workplace Injury Claims?

 - We have a team of technical qualifiers who can assess your claim for free.
 If they feel you have a case, we bring your claim to one of our panel solicitors — that way you don’t run up any legal fees by just asking questions.

 - Our telephony team is open 24hrs a day, but you can leave them a message with our contact form, and they’ll get back to you within a few working days.

 - Our panel of employer liability solicitors can work on a no win, no fee* basis, meaning again, you’re not drumming up expensive legal fees by claiming for your personal injury or illness.